softcon17/getting-started/session-activity/STEP 3 - Push it!.md

 ![Predix Push](https://memecrunch.com/meme/7CGL7/push-it-real-good/image.gif?w=400&c=1)
 <br/><br/>

-Make sure you are back in the application folder of your teams groups microservice.<br/><br/>
+We tell Predix what we want it to do with our application via the `manifest.yml` file.<br/><br/>

-We tell Predix what we want it to do with our application via the 'manifest.yml' file.<br/><br/>
+So firstly change the application name from 'yourname-xxxx' to something more useful, and that should be it!

-So firstly change the application name from 'yourname-xxxx' to something more useful, and that should be it!<br/><br/>
+> If you have not already opened the micoservice folder with an IDE of your choosing, now would be a good time to do so, as trying to read code in notepad is not the easiest.
+Visual Studio Code, Atom or even Code Writer (For windows 10 users only) will all make your life simpler

 The rest of file defines the memory the app should use, and most importantly, the Predix database instance the app should connect too.
 You can define plenty of other things in the manifest too, so check out [the cf docs](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html) for more info.<br/><br/>